dwarvesf/til/README.md

 # Rules

-- Everyone commits the topic and do research in 02 weeks.
+- Everyone commits the topic and does research in 02 weeks.
 - Everything must be in depth.
  - What means?
 Deep understanding about what you research.
 For example:
   - Shoudn't: Go builds fast.
   - Recommended: Go builds so fast because its innovation in dependence analysic which is able to reorder the execution statements that makes fast compilation.
-- Translate paper is acceptable.
+- Translating paper is acceptable.

 # Punishment